User research is about investigating the processes, expectations and environments for how website visitors use tools.

 In addition, user research methods highlight problems and hard-to-use elements earlier in design and development, allowing projects the ability to shift course nimbly, rather than missing deadlines due to later rework or releasing less usable tools with the intention of "fixing it later."

-The Mobile, Portal, Web Team can provide consulting on creating, conducting and analyzing a User Research plan based on the needs of a particular project.
+The Digital UX Team can provide consulting on creating, conducting and analyzing a user research plan based on the needs of a particular project.

 A sampling of methods that may be included is provided below.